Top-100-Coders/knv2/.github/ISSUE_TEMPLATE/project-review-.md

 ### Comprehensiveness of Testing and Documentation
 - [ ] Is there sufficient documentation for the code and its functionalities?
 - [ ] Is the testing comprehensive and effective?

+### Financial Feasibility and Resource Management
+ - [ ]  Has there been a thorough cost-benefit analysis considering the cost of AI integration, including potential OpenAI API costs?
+-  [ ]  Are there strategies in place for optimizing resource usage to balance performance and cost?

+ ### AI Ethics and Fairness
+- [ ]  Does the project consider ethical implications and biases in AI models?
+- [ ]  Are there measures to ensure fairness and transparency in AI application?

 ### Overall Technical Excellence
 - [ ] Overall, does the technical aspect of the project stand out?